krmaxwell/krmaxwell.github.io/_posts/2015-03-16-breach-dodecahedron.md

-Guest blogger and broham extraordinaire give him a shout on twitter [@bfist](https://twitter.com/bfist)
+---
+layout: post
+title: "The Breach Dodecahedron"
+categories: Security, Guest Blog
+---

+_This post was written by guest blogger and broham extraordinaire [Kevin "@bfist" Thompson](https://twitter.com/bfist).
+For more ramblings on risk management and pro wrestling, go follow him!_

 I spend a lot of my time reading breach reports for publicly disclosed incidents or reading reports from forensic organizations about security breaches.
 A while